COVID-19: Information for schools and pupils

-Callers from PHA Contact Tracing Service speak to all confirmed cases in Northern Ireland and gather information on close contacts.
-If the caller identifies that the case attends a school they may encourage them to alert their employer or their further or higher education institution, or if in school to alert the school.
+PHA Contact Tracing Service contacts all confirmed cases in Northern Ireland and gather information on close contacts.
+If the case attends a school they may be reminded to alert the school.

 When a school receives notification of a confirmed case of COVID-19 (in a pupil or member of staff, in the first instance, they should contact the Education Authority emergency helpline for COVID-19 suspected or confirmed cases on 028 9041 8056 or at email@example.com.

-They should then contact the PHA COVID-19 School Team to discuss the risk assessment and answer any questions that arise in relation to this.Back to top
+They should then contact the PHA COVID-19 School Team to discuss the risk assessment and answer any questions that arise in relation to this either via the phone number or using the online formBack to top

 TravelBack to top